numba/numba/docs/source/developer/target_extension.rst

 Compiler flags, i.e. options such as ``fastmath``, ``nrt`` in ``@jit(nrt=True, fastmath=True))`` are specified per-function but their effects are not well-defined---some flags affect the entire callgraph, some flags affect only the current function.
-Sometimes, it is necessary for callees to inherit flags from the caller; for example the ``fastmath`` flag should be infectious.
+Sometimes it is necessary for callees to inherit flags from the caller; for example the ``fastmath`` flag should be infectious.

-To address the problem, the followings are needed:
+To address the problem, the following are needed:

-1. Better define the semantic for compiler flags.
+1. Better definitions for the semantics of compiler flags.
 Preferably, all flags should limit their effect to the current function.
 (TODO)
 2. Allow compiler flags to be inherited from the caller.
 (Done)
 3. Consider compiler flags in function resolution.
 (TODO)